Rafffaelb/Schrodinger_Billiard/README.md

 <a id="6">[6]</a>
 C. H. Bennett, D. P. DiVincenzo, J. A. Smolin, and W. K. Wootters, Mixed-state entanglement and quantum error correction, Physical Review A54, 3824 (1996).

+<a id="7">[7]</a>
+C. W. J. Beenakker, C. Emary, M. Kindermann, and J. L. van Velsen, Proposal for Production and Detection of Entangled Electron-Hole Pairs in a Degenerate Electron Gas, Phys.
+Rev. Lett.
+91, 147901 – Published 1 October 2003

+<a id="8">[8]</a>
+F. Verstraete and M. M. Wolf, Entanglement versus bell-violations and their behavior under local filtering operations, Phys.
+Rev. Lett.89, 170401 (2002).